benwiz/sasha/README.md

 Basically, my own personal assisant.

-## (the?)
-Umbra
+## Relationship to Umbra and Zing

-- The Umbra is not a part of this repo.

-- Sasha does not perform any actions.
-- Sasha does not know how to contact any actuators.
-- Sasha does not know about the Umbra.
-- The Umbra is a collection of consise microservices that listens to Sasha in order to know when to execute their singular task/purpose.
+Umbra and Zing are collections of microserves that query Sasha in order to know what action to take.
+They are also frequently reporting in to Sasha so that the current-state-of-the-world is as up-to-date as possible.

 ## Get up and running locally